From Casetext: Smarter Legal Research

 May 21, 2024

-No. COA23-960 (N.C.
+901 S.E.2d 687 (N.C.
 Ct.
 App.
-May.
-21, 2024)
+2024)

 Opinion

-COA23-960
+No. COA23-960

 05-21-2024

-IN THE MATTER OF: B.L.M.-S.
+In the MATTER OF: B.L.M.-S.

 No brief filed on behalf of petitioner-appellee Onslow County Department of Social Services.

-Womble Bond Dickinson (US) LLP, by Jacob S. Wharton and Allison T. Pearl, for the guardian ad litem.
+Womble Bond Dickinson (US) LLP, Winston-Salem, by Jacob S. Wharton and Allison T. Pearl, for the guardian ad litem.

-Edward Eldred for respondent-appellant father.
+Edward Eldred, for respondent-appellant father.

-ARROWOOD, JUDGE.
+ARROWOOD, Judge.

 Respondent-father appeals from the trial court’s order adjudicating his infant son to be an abused and neglected juvenile, contending the trial court erred in its disposition concerning visitation and reunification efforts.
 For the following reasons, we affirm in part and remand.